YardRat0117/yardrat0117.github.io/index.md

 ## Contact

-Feel free to contact me via email: yardrat0117@gmail.com
+Feel free to contact me via [email](yardrat0117@gmail.com), or you can also leave some message [here](https://www.cc98.org/topic/6176476) if you're a cc98 user.